-LA does have more than its share of traffic congestion from too many cars on the road, but it is much easier to navigate than many other large cities, and for most people, especially for families, it's the most practical and economical way to get around.
-If you're intimidated by driving in LA, and even if you're not, check out my guide to Driving in Los Angeles to see how we do things differently in LA.
+LA does have more than its share of traffic congestion from too many cars on the road, but it is much easier to navigate than many other large cities, and for most people, especially for families, driving is the most practical and economical way to get around.
+If you have internet access, you can also check real-time Los Angeles Traffic Maps.

 It’s most efficient to make your car rental reservations in advance, either online or by phone.
 The car rental lots at LAX are off-site.
 Shuttles pick up in front of all terminals under the designated signs.
 Courtesy phones are available at the arrival terminals to call for pick up.
 Rental car offices are also located at many of the larger hotels.

 You can get just about anywhere in Los Angeles on public transportation, but the system is rather unwieldy and can take longer than sitting in LA traffic.
 But if you have more time than money, the $7 day pass will get you all around LA on the 5 Metro lines and two bus systems.
 There are additional fees for transferring to the other 20 local bus and transit companies that serve the Greater LA area.
 Tip: Don't try to take the Metro all the way from LAX to anywhere that's not directly on the Green Line.
 There's almost always a better option, such as taking the Union Station FlyAway bus (see below) to one of the drop-off points and taking a rideshare service (see below) or Metro from there.

 The LAX FlyAway is a shuttle service that provides non-stop transportation between LAX and designated bus stops in 5 LA neighborhoods including Union Station, L.A.'s Downtown rail travel and Metro hub, Hollywood, Santa Monica, Van Nuys and Westwood (UCLA).

 Hotel Shuttles from Airports